HarlemBusinessAlliance/WebDevelopmentSquad/python/firstpylesson.md

 - When the class is done, altogether, give yourselves a hand
 - Type Ctrl-D or exit() to exit the terminal

-Note: Type python --help for a summary of the main Python commands
+Note: Type python --help for a summary of the main Python commands, OR the help() function
 ---
 Second program in the command prompt: